She Loves Biscotti

 Ideally, corn on the cob should be cooked the same day it is picked.
 That’s because the corn sugars start converting into starch as soon as they are removed from the plant -which means that the corn becomes less sweet.

 Farmers’ markets and roadside vegetable stands will usually sell farm-fresh corn.
-If you are not able to cook the corn the day it is purchased, place them in a plastic bag in their husks and refrigerate immediately.
+If you cannot cook the corn the day it is purchased, place it in a plastic bag in their husks and refrigerate it immediately.
 Try to cook them within 24 hours.

 There will be no refrigerating of corn today because we are making some soul food.